Late-Successional/District Designated Reserves

 After disturbance in younger stands, develop diameter and biomass retention direction consistent with the intention of achieving late-successional forest conditions.
 Where green trees, snags, and logs are present following disturbance, the green tree and snag direction will be applied first and completely satisfied where possible.
 The biomass left in snags can be credited toward the amount of coarse woody debris biomass needed to achieve management objectives.

 Retain logs present on the forest floor before a disturbance event.
-This will provide habitat benefits that are likely to continue.

 Retain coarse woody debris to approximate the species composition of the original stand to help replicate preexisting suitable habitat conditions.

 Deviate from these management actions/direction only to provide reasonable access to salvage sites and feasible logging operations.
 Limit deviations to as small an area as possible.

 Construct roads in Late-Successional/District Designated Reserves if the potential benefits of silviculture, salvage, and other activities exceed the costs of habitat impairment.
 If new roads are necessary to implement a practice that is otherwise in accordance with these guidelines, they will be kept to a minimum, be routed through unsuitable habitat where possible, and be designed to minimize adverse impacts.
 Alternative access methods, such as aerial logging, will be considered to provide access for activities in reserves.

 Remove trees along rights-of-way if they are a hazard to public safety.
 Consider leaving material on site if available coarse woody debris is inadequate.
 Consider topping of trees as an alternative to felling.